suninthesky/suninthesky.github.io/_posts/2021-03-20-design-outcomes.md

 ---
 layout: post
-title: "Design is about influencing outcomes"
+title: Design is about influencing outcomes
-date: 2021-03-20
 tags: design
 ---